jonlawlor/rel/README.md

 Errors
 ======
 There are 2 types of errors that can be handled: errors in relational construction, like projecting a relation to a set of tuples that are not a subset of the original relation, and errors during computation, like when a data source unexpectedly disconnects.
-There are two types of error handling available to us: either panic (and maybe recover) which is expensive, or having some kind of Error() method of relations, which returns an error.
-If no error has been encountered, then Error should return nil, otherwise some kind of formatted string.
+There are two types of error handling available to us: either panic (and maybe recover) which is expensive, or having some kind of Err() method of relations, which returns an error.
+If no error has been encountered, then Err should return nil, otherwise some kind of formatted string.
 Having 2-arg outputs is not conducive to the method chaining that is used.
+The Err() method way of handling errors is also used in the sql package's Scanner.

 I think the best course of action is to reserve panic for problems that are not possible for the rel package to handle in advance - like a type error in an AdHoc predicate or grouping function, which rel has no control over.